Ratification Timeline

 Outcome: No progress on the ICESCR.

-Action: The One Big Beautiful Bill Act (signed July 4, 2025) cut $990 billion from Medicaid, expanded work requirements for SNAP, and restructured tax policy to decrease income for the lowest 10% while increasing it for the highest 10%.
+Action: Executive Order 14199 (February 4, 2025) ordered withdrawal from the UN Human Rights Council and a 180-day review of all treaties and conventions the U.S. has joined — the first time any administration ordered a systematic review that could encompass the ICESCR signature itself.
+A January 7, 2026 Presidential Memorandum withdrew from 66 international organizations.
+The One Big Beautiful Bill Act (signed July 4, 2025) cut $990 billion (gross) from Medicaid, expanded work requirements for SNAP, and restructured tax policy to decrease income for the lowest 10% while increasing it for the highest 10%.

 Context: Domestic policy moves actively away from ICESCR obligations.
-International engagement contracts further.
+International engagement contracts to a degree unprecedented in the post-WWII era.
 ICESCR ratification represents the furthest point from political feasibility in the treaty’s history.

 Observe the pattern.
-Across 12 presidential terms spanning 49 years, the ICESCR received sustained attention from none.
+Across nine administrations spanning 49 years, the ICESCR received sustained attention from none.
 Not from Democratic administrations, which might have ideological sympathy.
 Not from Republican administrations, which prioritized other treaties when they engaged at all.
+The Senate Foreign Relations Committee held hearings once — in November 1979 — and never scheduled a vote.
 The non-ratification persists not through active opposition but through sustained indifference.

 The pattern across administrations reveals not individual failure but structural mechanisms that sustain non-ratification: